andrew/ultimate-awesome/README.md

 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [awesome-go](https://github.com/abaron/awesome-go) - A curated list of amazingly awesome Go libraries, resources and shiny things.
 - [awesome-payment-platform](https://github.com/abhir9/awesome-payment-platform) - 😎 Awesome lists of payment platforms.
-- [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.
 - [awesome-bgmods](https://github.com/ahungry/awesome-bgmods) - Awesome BG:EET mods (and maybe some non-EET ones as well!) to centralize great Baldur's Gate/Infinity Engine resources.
 - [awesome-shadows-of-brimstone](https://github.com/akavel/awesome-shadows-of-brimstone) - A curated list of links to useful & interesting content for the Shadows of Brimstone board game series.
 - [awesome-ai-tools](https://github.com/alexkuchkov/awesome-ai-tools) - A curated list of powerful AI tools for QA, coding, writing, video, audio, design, productivity, and more — sorted by category and marked with free/paid labels.
 Perfect for testers, developers, and content creators.